3mdeb/96boards-docs-wiki/LatestSnapshots.md

 This document describes how to get started with the HiKey ARMv8 community development boards using latest Snapshot software rather than the release build shipped with the boards.

 ##### Comments: (information useful for future editing) <br/>

-1. We need to add this new section: HDMI modes selecting.
-   a) With HDMI cable plugged in and boot:
-The code will choose the highest compatible mode it can support to display.
-Which is usually 1920x1080p for TV, and 1920x1200 for a modern monitor.
-The user can change the setting by pressing hotkey: Alt+PrtScr+g.
-Upon pressing of this hotkey, the driver will switch among all supported resolutions.
-   b) Without HDMI cable plugged in and boot: If you plug in the HDMI cable after boot, it will choose 1280x720p by default.
-Pressing hotkey Alt+PrtScr+g, it will switch to another 1280x720p implementation and then to 800x600p.

- Note: 1) hotkey should be pressed on a USB keyboard connected to the USB host port of Hikey, not to the host PC which is connected via hikey's UART shell.
-2) On Android, it is locked to 1280x720p.
-Don't use hotkey Alt+PrtScr+g on Android.

-2. We need to add this new section: how to upgrade from a (obsoleted) fastboot bootloader to a UEFI bootloader.
+.
+We need to add this new section: how to upgrade from a (obsoleted) fastboot bootloader to a UEFI bootloader.
 This is the same as section:
 Board Recovery
 Information on board recovery and/or loading bootloader software onto the HiKey board <br/>